justynath/read-and-grow/README.md

 Here are the details of the resolved bugs:

 **Bug #001**
-- **Description**: Describe the bug and the steps to reproduce it.
+- **Description**: White space under the background image despite seting background-image to cover.
-- **Resolution**: Explain how the bug was resolved, including any code changes or fixes.
+- **Resolution**: I added display flex to the main sectiona and set it as c.
-- **Impact**: Discuss the impact of this bug on users and the importance of the fix.
+- **Impact**: The user feels reassured that the form is the only item on the page, no information is missing.

 **Bug #002**
 - **Description**: Describe the bug and the steps to reproduce it.